pnnl/ruleset-checking-tool/docs/ruleset_functions/get_building_scc_window_wall_ratios.md

 Returns:

-- **scc_window_wall_ratios_dictionary**: A dictionary that saves each surface conditioning category (residential, non-residential, mixed and semi-heated) with its window-wall-ratios for each building in RMR.
+- **building_scc_window_wall_ratios_dictionary**: A dictionary that saves each surface conditioning category (residential, non-residential, mixed and semi-heated) with its window-wall-ratios for each building in RMR.

 Function Call: